neondatabase/website/content/docs/connect/connection-pooling.md

 For further information, see [PgBouncer](#pgbouncer).

 <Admonition type="important">
 You will not be able to get interactive results from all 10,000 connections at the same time.
 Connections to the pooler endpoint still consume  connections on the main Postgres endpoint: PgBouncer forwards operations from a role's connections through its own pool of connections to Postgres, and adaptively adds more connections to Postgres as needed by other concurrently active role connections.
-The 10,000 connection limit is therefore most useful for "serverless" applications and application-side connection pools that have many open connections, but infrequent and short [transactions](https://neon.tech/docs/postgresql/query-reference#transactions).
+The 10,000 connection limit is therefore most useful for "serverless" applications and application-side connection pools that have many open connections but infrequent and short [transactions](https://neon.tech/docs/postgresql/query-reference#transactions).
 </Admonition>

 ## PgBouncer